 4. japanese_native_class

-Tiktokers in Japan to Follow for Entertainment
+Japanese TikTok Creators to Follow for Entertainment

 @thepaperpat And who do they come crying to? 🤦🏾♂️ #teacherlife ♬ original sound – Jill

-5. thepaperpat
+6. thepaperpat

-In addition to entertaining half a million fans with lighthearted, comedic content, Smith wants to wield his platforms, as a content creator and educator for meaningful conversations about xenophobia, racism and living in Japan as a foreigner.
+In addition to entertaining half a million fans with lighthearted, comedic content, Smith wants to wield his platforms, as a content creator and educator for meaningful conversations about xenophobia, racism, and living in Japan as a foreigner.
 The videos don’t have a focus on being educational, more just for comedy, but you can still learn a lot about Japan from his content.

 @maydaysan #japan ♬ original sound – maydaysan

-6. Maydaysan
+7. Maydaysan

 “Here’s a cap if you take my videos seriously,” reads Mason Dayot’s bio, the man behind @maydaysan.
-The Canadian-turned-ontent creator is a natural-born comedian, and he proves his talent through hilarious skits about everyday stereotypes in Japan.
+The Canadian-turned-content creator is a natural-born comedian, and he proves his talent through hilarious skits about everyday stereotypes in Japan.

 Canadian English teacher-turned-digital marketer Mason Dayot is behind @maydaysan, where he does exaggerated, comedy sketches of everyday situations or stereotypes in Japan.
-One minute he’s an ojisan (old man) and, on the next scrole, he’s your cookie-cutter high school girl in Japan.
+One minute he’s an ojisan (old man) and, on the next scroll, he’s your cookie-cutter high school girl in Japan.
 He’s perfect at nailing impressions of Japan-based vloggers, like his alter ego “Pablo in Japan” (a parody of popular creator Paolo).

 @tokyo_foods 行ってみたいと思ったら保存を忘れずに!一緒に行きたい友達にシェア!予約方法はコメント欄に書いておくね。#東京グルメ #赤坂グルメ #夏グルメ ♬ オリジナル楽曲 – 東京グルメ

-7. tokyo_foods
+8. tokyo_foods

 Tokyo_foods is pretty self-explanatory.
 They take you all around Tokyo, introducing you to various restaurants, dishes, and izakaya.
 The content is snappy, the food looks delicious, and they let you know exactly where the food is.
 If you’re looking for food recommendations in Japan, you should give them a follow!
 Note that their videos are fully in Japanese, so if you’re not super familiar with the language maybe give them a pass.
 You could still watch them of course, the food alone makes them worth checking out, and you can try to absorb what they say.
 Though the fast pace of their videos can make it hard to keep up.